WNKI: History

 In 1995, Pro Radio sold to Corning Sabrecom (part of Sabre Communications) for $1.85 Million which moved the stations to Elmira Heights.
 In 1997, the AM and FM split, with Sabre Communications selling WCLI to Eolin Broadcasting, which also owned WCBA, WCBA-FM, and WGMM.

 On May 6, 2013, it was announced that Backyard Broadcasting was selling the Elmira/Corning and Olean, NY clusters, including WNKI/WPGI/WNGZ/WRCE/WWLZ, to Community Broadcasters, LLC in Watertown, New York.
 The sale was consummated on August 26, 2013 at a price of $3.6 million.

-According to Radio + Television Business Report at RBR.com, Seven Mountains Media acquired WNKI in January 2019 along with other stations.
+According to Radio + Television Business Report at RBR.com, Seven Mountains Media acquired WNKI in January 2019.

-CORNING-ELMIRA, N.Y.: CHR/Pop Class B WNKI-FM 106.1 “Wink 106”, Rock Class A WNGZ-FM “Wingz 104.9”, licensed to Mountour Falls, N.Y., Country Class A WPGI-FM 100.9, in Horseheads, N.Y., News/Talk Class B WWLZ-AM 820, in Horseheads, N.Y., Classic Country Class C WRCE-AM 1490 in Watkins Glen, N.Y. and FM translator W267CJ at 101.3 MHz in Horseheads, N.Y.